Meet Our Co-Founder and Senior Editor

 Richard R. Hammar

-He is a member of the Missouri and Illinois Bar Associations, the American Institute of Certified Public Accountants, and is admitted to practice before the United States Tax Court.
+He is a member of the Missouri Bar Association and the American Institute of Certified Public Accountants, and he is admitted to practice before the United States Tax Court.
 In 2009, he became a Registered Parliamentarian by successfully completing a qualifying examination administered by the National Association of Parliamentarians.
-He joins the ranks of 270 other Registered Parliamentarians in the United States.
-In 2012, he passed a "professional qualifying course" and became a Professional Registered Parliamentarian (PRP), the highest status that a parliamentarian can achieve.
+He joined the ranks of 270 other Registered Parliamentarians in the United States.